phpqa/phpqa.github.io/_projects/security-checker.md

 ## Usage

-This tool can be used in several ways:
+Checking your composer file can be done in several ways:

 * Upload your `composer.lock` file on [{{ page.website.url }}]({{ page.website.url }});